Faculty and Courses

 About the Course

-During The Modern Stage: Theories, Issues, Productions, a variety of current London theatrical productions are viewed and discussed in studying 20th-century theories of theater art and related production approaches, as well as differing ideas about the functions and uses of theater in our society.
+During The Modern Stage: Theories, Issues, Productions, a variety of current London theatrical productions are viewed and discussed in studying 20th-century theories of theater art and related production approaches, as well as differing ideas about the functions and uses of theatre in our society.

 Discussion topics and assignments vary according to the plays available, but the course will survey the people, concepts, and issues influencing today’s theatrical artists, audiences and critics.
 Learn more about DRA451 here.

 Shannon Navarro is a singer, actor, writer, and arts administrator who holds degrees from the University of Tampa (Performing Arts) and the Royal Central School for Speech and Drama (Music Theatre).
 She served as Company Manager for the National Theatre Arts Company and National Philharmonic Orchestra in her native Trinidad and Tobago before leaving to pursue her PhD at the Royal Central School of Speech and Drama.
+Shannon’s practice seeks to enhance minority representation in the cultural and political sectors; her research is focused on African-Caribbean representation in musical theatre, looking specifically at stereotyping, representation, identity and Otherness.
+At Syracuse London she teaches DRA451 The Modern Stage; CRS300 London’s Creative Industries; DRA362 Music Theatre Scene Study; and HOM/CRS300 America, the Musical.
+Shannon is also a Visiting Lecturer and Tutor at the Royal Central School of Speech and Drama and Mountview Academy of Theatre Arts.
+Professor Navarro teaches a section of DRA451 focusing on theatre management and tech.

 Acting for the Frame